-To see Ford’s influence off the field, one has to look no further than Ford Field in downtown Detroit and the team’s headquarters and practice facility in Allen Park.
+To see Ford’s influence on the organization and on the sport, one has to look no further than Ford Field in downtown Detroit and the team’s headquarters and practice facility in Allen Park.
 Both are considered among the best facilities in all of sports, and were shaped by Ford’s resolve for the Lions to be a leader in the NFL.

 Ford’s dedication and commitment to the fans was never more evident than when he spearheaded the team’s stadium negotiations that led to the 1996 decision to build Ford Field.
 Due largely to his determination and perseverance, the Lions struck a deal with the city of Detroit and Wayne County that established the foundation for the team to return to downtown Detroit in 2002.

-Along with moving the Lions to downtown Detroit, Ford has provided a world-class practice facility to complement the team’s stadium project.
-The $36 million Allen Park facility, which opened in April 2002, has been universally praised as one of the best facilities in the NFL.
-Its state-of-the-art football facilities—including an indoor practice facility with a regulation-size field—provide the ideal training center for NFL players and coaches.
+Along with moving the Lions to downtown Detroit, Ford has provided a world-class practice facility to complement the team’s stadium.
+The $36 million team headquarters in Allen Park, which opened in April 2002, provides the ideal training center for NFL players and coaches.

-In addition to developing new homes for the team to practice at and play in, Ford played a vital role in Detroit’s bid for Super Bowl XL.
+Ford also played a vital role in Detroit’s bid for Super Bowl XL.
 Through his leadership, the Ford family, the Detroit Lions and Ford Motor Company were integral in Detroit’s hosting of the premier event of the NFL in February 2006.
-Super Bowl XL, which exceeded expectations.
-Overall, Super Bowl XL generated a $260 million economic impact, including $100 million in downtown improvements, $10 million in emerging businesses—the most in Super Bowl history—and $6 million in the NFL/Boys & Girls Club Youth Education Town, the largest in the country.
+Super Bowl XL exceeded expectations, generating an overall $260 million economic impact, including $100 million in downtown improvements, $10 million in emerging business – the most in Super Bowl history – and $6 million in the NFL/Boys & Girls Club Youth Education Town, the largest in the country.